 Email Direct

-Skip the download-attach-send dance:
+In the web app, skip the download-attach-send dance:

 - Configure the export

-- Enter recipients
+- Enter the recipients in the email field

 - Send